chef/chef-web-docs/content/automate_azure.md

 5. While the Chef Automate VM is being provisioned, download and install [ChefDK](/install_dk/).
 ChefDK is a collection of tools
-    ---Test Kitchen, ChefSpec, knife, delivery-cli, chef, chef-vault, Foodcritic, and more--- and libraries that are all packaged together to get your started with the Chef Automate workflow.
+    ---Test Kitchen, ChefSpec, knife, delivery-cli, chef, chef-vault, Cookstyle, and more--- and libraries that are all packaged together to get your started with the Chef Automate workflow.
 You'll need this to interact with Chef Automate and Chef Infra Server from the command line.